gcc-mirror/gcc/gcc/config/rs6000/predicates.md

   else
     return 0;

-  /* Power8 currently will only do the fusion if the top 11 bits of the addis
-     value are all 1's or 0's.  */
   value = INTVAL (int_const);
   if ((value & (HOST_WIDE_INT)0xffff) != 0)
     return 0;

   if ((value & (HOST_WIDE_INT)0xffff0000) == 0)
     return 0;

+  /* Power8 currently will only do the fusion if the top 11 bits of the addis
+     value are all 1's or 0's.
+Ignore this restriction if we are testing advanced fusion.  */ if (TARGET_P9_FUSION)
+    return 1;

   return (IN_RANGE (value >> 16, -32, 31));
 })